Galactica (roller coaster): Station and loading

 Riders board a train sitting down, in a similar style to inverted roller coasters.
 Riders are restrained through a padded over-the-shoulder harness and a lap bar.
-At the ankles, two flaps hold the legs in position and close as the harness locks into place.
+Two flaps hold the riders' legs in position at their ankles, and close as the harness locks into place.
 After a train is fully locked and checked, riders are raised into the flying position and the train departs the station.
 From 2016 to 2018, riders had the option of wearing virtual reality headsets, which were attached to the restraints.

 Ride layout

-Galactica departs the station and rises a chain lift hill.
-The ride's first drop dips to the right, before rising back up and flying through the ride's centrepiece theming element, a portal, which links to the ride's space theme.
-Followed by this, riders are turned from the prone position onto their backs.
-The coaster then performs a large upward left turn before twisting again, returning riders to the prone position.
-After exiting from the lie-to-fly element, Galactica passes underneath a small ravine before pitching up, into a tight turn over the plaza area.
-A 360 degrees inline twist is followed up by a series of straight flying, and several turns and dips in the track.
-The train then comes to a stop on the brake run before returning to one of the ride's two stations.
+Galactica departs the station and ascends a chain lift hill.
+The train enters the first drop, dips to the right, and rises back up through the ride's centrepiece theming element – a portal – which correlates to the ride's space theme.
+Immediately following this, the track twists, turning riders from the prone position onto their backs.
+The train then embarks on a large upward left turn before twisting again, returning riders to the prone position.
+After exiting from this lie-to-fly element, the train passes underneath a small ravine before pitching up into a tight turn over the plaza area.
+A 360-degree inline twist is followed by a series of smaller turns and dips in the track, before coming to a stop on the brake run and returning to one of the ride's two stations.

 Reception

 The Tussauds Group, owners of Alton Towers in the early 2000s, claimed that Air contributed to the park's strong performance in 2002 and 2003.

-In Amusement Today's annual Golden Ticket Awards, Air was ranked in the top 50 steel roller coasters numerous times following its opening.
-It peaked at position 24 in 2003, before dropping to position 34 in 2004 and 36 in 2005.
-In 2006, it tied for position 49 with another Bolliger & Mabillard flying coaster, Superman: Ultimate Flight.
-It would not appear in the top 50 again until 2015 when it peaked at 38.
+In Amusement Today's annual Golden Ticket Awards, Air was ranked in the top 50 among steel roller coasters numerous times following its opening.
+It peaked at position 24 in 2003, before dropping to 34 in 2004 and 36 in 2005.
+In 2006, it tied ranked 49th with another Bolliger & Mabillard flying coaster, Superman: Ultimate Flight.
+The ride would drop out of the annual rankings the following year, although it would make a brief reappearance as Galactica in 2015 when it ranked 38th.